hamidgasmi/training.computerscience.algorithms-datastructures/README.md

             - It would require a huge array size
             - It would take 7 PB to store one phone book
 - **Chaining**:
-    - It's an implementation technique used to solve collisions issue
+    - It's an implementation technique used to solve collision issues:
+        - It uses an array
+        - Each value of the hash function maps a **Slot** in the array
-    - It's done by storing all pairs objects whose h(object) is equal in a **doubly-linked** list of pairs (object, value)
+        - Each element of the array is a **doubly-linked** list of pairs (key, value)
+        - In case of a collision for 2 different keys, their pairs are stored in a linked list of the corresponding slot
+    - `c` is the length of the longest chain in the array
 - **Open Addressing**:
     - It's an implementation technique used to solve collisions issue
 - For more details: